Yu Hanchao

-Yu Hanchao (于汉超 (Yú Hànchāo); born 25 February 1987) is a Chinese professional footballer who currently plays for Chinese Super League club Shanghai Shenhua as a right-footed left winger.
+Yu Hanchao (于汉超 (Yú Hànchāo); born 25 February 1987) is a Chinese football coach and former professional footballer who played as a right-footed left winger.

 Club career

 Liaoning Whowin

 Yu Hanchao started his football career with Liaoning Whowin in 2005 after making his debut on 22 May 2005 in a 0-0 draw against Inter Shanghai.
 By the end of the 2005 season, he played in 13 league games and scored his first goal on 5 November 2005 in a 4-1 loss against Shandong Luneng.
 The next season would see Yu establish himself further by playing in thirteen more games; however, it wasn't until the 2008 league season when he would cement his position as a regular within the squad.
 While he my have established himself within the team, he was unable to replicate his performances that saw him break into the squad and Liaoning were relegated at the end of the 2008 league season.
 Despite this setback, Yu would remain with the club and helped them back into the top tier when he won the second division title with the team.
 Liaoning ranked 3rd in the 2011 Chinese Super League under a limited budget and Yu won the division's domestic top goalscorer with 12 goals.
 Before the 2013 season started, Yu transferred to Dalian Aerbin for a then record-breaking domestic transfer fee.